RajeshwarReddyKolimi/TicTacToe/tic-tac-toe/Readme.md

 # How to play

 1. The game starts with player X. He can place X in any of the empty spaces.

 2. Then it will be player O turn.
 He can place O in any of the empty spaces.

 3. The two players will continue to play their turns until there will be no spaces left.

 4. There will be two options below the board at any point of game : Restart and Undo.

 5. The restart will start the game from beginning.

 6. The Undo will move one step back.
 The players can continue from the previous turn.

-# Skills used
+# Skills Used

 The code for implementation of the game is written in React and the styling is done using CSS.

 React:

-The topics of React that are used in this project are Components, props, functions, arrays, loops, conditional rendering, useState hook, Event Handling, etc.
+The topics of React that are used in this project are JSX, Components, props, functions, arrays, loops, conditional rendering, useState hook, Event Handling, etc.

 CSS: